Minibatch vs Local SGD with Shuffling: Tight Convergence Bounds and Beyond: Conclusion

 \section{Conclusion}

 We studied convergence bounds for local $\randshuf$ and minibatch $\randshuf$, which are the practical without-replacement versions of local and minibatch $\sgd$ studied in the theory literature.
 For smooth functions satisfying the Polyak-{\L}ojasiewicz condition, we showed large-epoch convergence bounds for minibatch and local $\randshuf$ that are faster than their with-replacement counterparts.
 We also proved matching lower bounds showing that our convergence analysis is tight.
-We also proposed a simple modification called synchronized shuffling that leads to convergence rates faster than our lower bounds in near-homogeneous settings, at a cost of a slight increase in communication.
+We also proposed a simple modification called synchronized shuffling that leads to convergence rates faster than our lower bounds in near-homogeneous settings.
 Immediate future research directions include extension to small-epoch regimes, as well as to general convex and nonconvex functions.